Human-Wildlife Conflict Prevention

 Beaver

 In many cases, the most pressing issue regarding beavers is not how to manage their populations, but rather how to minimize conflict between humans and beavers.
-There are many ways to manage conflicts effectively, humanely, and safely, while protecting beavers for the benefits they bestow to the environment.
+There are many ways to manage conflicts effectively, humanely and safely, while protecting beavers for the benefits they bestow to the environment.

 Techniques For Mitigating Human/Beaver Conflicts in Urban and Suburban Environments